 For all those of you who are into British wildlife, here's a chance to get active & involved with a project to build up our knowledge of adders.

 For experienced snake spotters, there's Make an Adder Count which is a project being run by Amphibian & Reptile Conservation (ARC).
-They are looking to collect information about adders across Britiain, and to build up a picture of where adders are today and where they have been in the past, so that they can build up a history of the adder.
+They are looking to collect information about adders acrossritiain, and to build up a picture of where adders are today and where they have been in the past, so that they can build up a history of the adder.
 They're after observations & anecdotes which will help them build up such a picture - memories in the minds of the British public of adders they've seen.
 They are particularly interested in observations & memories over 50 years old, although any such recaps would be useful if younger than that.
 ARC are asking people across Britain to tell them where you've seen adders or where other people have told you of sightings.

 Don't get too close to adders!

 ARC point out that if you see adders in the wild, remember not to approach them too closely for your own sake, and that of the adder.
 They remind us that adders are venomous, and a bite can be very unpleasant (even fatal) and will demand immediate medical attention.
 Adders are protected by law and prone to disturbance, so you need to keep a sensible distance between you & them.

 Get involved with adders (and snakes) in your area

 Froglife have an appyou can download and use to identify reptiles you see when you're out and about and you can record sightings there.

 The Amphibian & Reptile Conservation Trust is a national charity, registered 1130188.
 It is committed to conserving amphibians & reptiles and saving the disappearing habitats on which they depend.
 Their vision sees these animals thriving in their natural habitat and a society committed to their conseration.